Large Animals and Motorists: A Cocktail For Disaster

 If you know the type of damage a deer can do, just think about the possibilities when a large horse is involved.

-Our law firm is handling a case right now where a small Chrysler, heading down a dark bayou highway, struck a large horse which was standing, facing traffic, in the middle of the driving lane.
+Our personal injury law firm has handled a case where a small Chrysler, heading down a dark bayou highway, struck a large horse which was standing, facing traffic, in the middle of the driving lane.
 The impact threw the horse head-on into the front seat, ripping the top off the car and knocking the driver and front seat passenger unconscious.
 The two back seat passengers were injured, too.

 Unfortunately, the owner of the horse had no insurance.
 The stable where the horse was kept was also uninsured-at least according to the insurance company, which produced a contract which allegedly rejected coverage for damages caused by animals.